The Labrador Retriever

 Labrador Retrievers have also rated the #1 most popular dog in America and have been for many years.

-The Labrador is most popularly a family dog, great with people of all ages.
+The Labrador is definitely a family dog, and is great with people of all ages.
 Their natural retriever instincts make them want to be part of the family.
 Labs will often follow their owners around, bent on human company.

 Labrador Retrievers are known to be energetic, active dogs.

 Having been bred to help hunt, these dogs are willing and able to work for hours on end.
 While this is great when it comes to vocational purposes, a Labrador living as just a pet may become restless and rowdy.

 They require daily exercise to maintain their energetic personalities.